8lecramm/dShout/README.md

 - messages can be send in normal transactions either, but the payload (message length) is limited.
 - using Smart Contracts, the length doesn't matter.
 The only limit is the gas fee.
 - neither the sender, nor the receiver(s) will be reaveled.
-Add your own wallet to the receivers to keep track of sended messages.
+Add your own wallet to the receivers to keep track of sent messages.
 Make sure to use a suited ringsize to send messages.

 ### How the encryption works